saylordotorg/course_comm323/Unit07.md

+---
+layout: default
+title: "COMM323: Comparative Media Systems"
+course_description: "In this course, we will explore the ways stakeholders influence the media environment we live in today.
+We will critically examine the ways new media technology allows the general population to access and actively contribute to social media content.
+This course will also develop a working knowledge of how media are operated and regulated under varied political and economic influences."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Middle Eastern Media Systems** <span id="7"></span> *In this unit, you will examine media systems in the Middle East.
 Attention will be given to both the overall trend of changing audience